Protect your Data and Devices

 File Storage and Back-up

-Students interested in backing up their computer can take advantage of a 10% BU discount for personal licenses to the CrashPlan service.
-In addition, students who create (or upload and convert) files to their BU Google Drive space (at www.bu.edu/google) have a limitless storage capacity.
+Students who create (or upload and convert) files to their BU Google Drive space have a 15 gigabyte storage capacity.
 Beyond that, people do a variety of things, ranging from external drive use to use of other cloud services.
 In addition, those who have logged into a thin client machine in the BU Common @ Mugar have 250 MB of storage that they can access remotely through MyFiles.